KundanChourasiya/Todo-WebApp-Springboot-Aws-Docker-Nginx/README.md

 # Todo-WebApp-Springboot-Aws-Docker-Nginx

-### Set up an AWS EC2 instance and install Docker to run Nginx as a reverse proxy, forwarding traffic to services running inside the Kubernetes cluster.
+### Set up an AWS EC2 instance and install Docker to run Nginx as a reverse proxy.

 # Overview
 This guide covers the steps to: